Bulgaria Energy Information

 Interactive Chart Bulgaria Natural Gas Domestic Consumption

-The consumption of coal and lignite (mainly lignite) contracted by 9.1%/year between 2017 and 2019 to less than 29 Mt in 2019.
-According to preliminary estimates, it fell by 20% in 2020 (higher nuclear power generation reducing coal-fired generation, in a context of declining electricity demand).
+The consumption of coal and lignite (mainly lignite) contracted by 9.1%/year between 2017 and 2019.
+It dropped drastically in 2020 by almost 20% (higher nuclear power generation reducing coal-fired generation, in a context of declining electricity demand).

 Graph: COAL CONSUMPTION (Mt)